zacharyjhumphrey/farris-laundry/README.md

 Create an app to track the amount of time left on loads on laundry in farris

 ## Tasks
+### Hardware
+Get 12 cameras that connect to a raspberry pi
-Create a "holder" device that holds the connected cameras
+Get enough raspberry pi systems to reach all of the laundry machines Create a "holder" device that holds the connected cameras
 ### Backend
 Design an AI that reads values of laundry machines